-17.85.420 Improvement Pathways: Properties Requiring Additional Energy or Water Efficiency

-If a Property does not meet performance standards set forth in Section 17.85.400 above, an Owner shall meet the requirements of this Chapter through one (1) of three (3) alternative means:
+17.85.420 Improvement Pathways: Properties Requiring Additional Energy or Water Efficiency If a Property does not meet performance standards set forth in Section 17.85.400 above, an Owner shall meet the requirements of this Chapter through one (1) of three (3) alternative means:

-- (1) Conducting an Audi;
+(1) Conducting an Audit;

-- (2) Performing Retro-Commissioning; or
+(2) Performing Retro-Commissioning; or

-- (3) Adopting Efficiency Improvement Measures.
+(3) Adopting Efficiency Improvement Measures.

-Α. Improvement Pathway 1: Audit

-An Owner may comply with the requirements of this Chapter by conducting Audit by a Qualified Auditor for any unmet Energy or water standard and submitting an Audit Report within the time set forth in Part 5.
+A. Improvement Pathway 1: Audit An Owner may comply with the requirements of this Chapter by conducting an Audit by a Qualified Auditor for any unmet Energy or water standard and submitting an Audit Report within the time set forth in Part 5.

-Audit Requirements: An Owner may comply with the requirements of this Chapter by performing an Water Audit by a Qualified Auditor as verified in an Audit Report.
-Such Audit shall comply with the following:

-- a.
-Energy Audit: The Energy Audit required by this Chapter shall meet or exceed the following: - Level II Audit standards in conformance with the American Society of Heating Refrigerating and Air-Conditioning Engineers ("ASHRAE") Procedures for Commercial Building Energy Audits (latest edition at the time the Audit is initiated); or - ii.
+1. Audit Requirements: An Owner may comply with the requirements of this Chapter by performing an Water Audit by a Qualified Auditor as verified in an Audit Report.
+Such Audit shall comply with the following: - a.
+Energy Audit: The Energy Audit required by this Chapter shall meet or exceed the following: - i.
+Level 2 Audit standards in conformance with the American Society of Heating Refrigerating and Air-Conditioning Engineers ("ASHRAE") Standard 211-2018: Standard for Commercial Building Energy Audits (latest edition at the time the Audit is initiated); or - ii.
 An Energy assessment or Audit offered by the utilities serving the Property, provided that the potential savings opportunities related to all Energy sources are evaluated. - b.
 Water Audit: The Water Audit required by this Chapter shall be performed in accordance with industry standard practices.
-Until such time as a third party verifiable water auditing process is developed and endorsed by a professional building association, governmental entity, or academic institution, and as approved by the Director of the Department, Water Audit of the Base Building Systems shall include, at a minimum, the following: - i.
-Potable water distribution systems; - ii.
-Landscape irrigation systems; - iii.
-Water reuse systems; and - iv.
+Until such time as a third party verifiable water auditing process is developed and endorsed by a professional building association, governmental entity, or academic institution, and as approved by the Director of the Department, Water Audit of the Base Building Systems shall include, at a minimum, the following: - Potable water distribution systems; - ii.
+Landscape irrigation systems; NVF:CDW:JMD 3/16/2021 iii.

+.
+Water reuse systems; and iv.
 Water features.

-- 2. Audit Report: A report of the Audit, completed and signed by Qualified Auditor, shall be submitted to the City and maintained by the Owner as required in Section 17.85.500.
-The report shall meet the requirements of Section 17.85.410 and shall include, at a minimum, the following: - a.
-The date(s) that the Audit was performed; - b.
-Identifying information on the auditor; - c.
-Information on the Base Building Systems and equipment; - d.
-A list of all Retrofit Measures that can reduce Energy or Water use, or cost of operating the Property, costs of each measure, and an estimate of the Energy and/or Water savings associated with each measure; - e.
-Functional performance testing reports; - f.
-Operational training conducted; - g.
-Acknowledgment that an ASHRAE Level II, or alternate approved assessment or audit was conducted; and - Identification of existing electric vehicle charging stations, equipment, and infrastructure, as defined in Article 625 of the California Electric Code, including: - i.
-Number of existing electrical charging stations; and ii.
-Number of "EV Capable" parking spaces as defined in California Green Building Standards (CalGreen) Sections 5.106.5.3.3 (Non-residential) and 4.106.4.2 (Residential) or as thereafter amended; or if no "EV Capable" parking spaces are present, number of 40-ampere minimum branch circuit capacity within the nearest circuit panel to existing parking spaces.
+Audit Report: A report of the Audit, completed and signed by Qualified Auditor, shall be submitted to the City and maintained by the Owner as required in Section 17.85.500.
+The report shall meet the requirements of

+File No. PP17-008

+Section 17.85.410 and shall include, at a minimum, the following:

+a.
+The date(s) that the Audit was performed;

+b.
+Identifying information on the auditor;

+c.
+Information on the Base Building Systems and equipment;

+d.
+A list of all Retrofit Measures that can reduce Energy or Water use, or cost of operating the Property, costs of each measure, and an estimate of the Energy and/or Water savings associated with each

+measure;

+e.
+Functional performance testing reports;

+f.
+Operational training conducted;

+g.
+Acknowledgment that an ASHRAE Level 2, or alternate approved

+assessment or audit was conducted; and

+h.
+Identification of existing electric vehicle charging stations,

+equipment, and infrastructure, as defined in Article 625 of the

+California Electric Code, including: